speechly/speechly/README.md

 ## Documentation

 You can find the detailed API documentation in [GitHub repository](https://github.com/speechly/browser-client/blob/master/docs/modules/_index_d_.md).
+You can also refer to [Speechly Docs](https://www.speechly.com/docs/) for more information.

 ## Contributing